 I have had a ton of fun cooking and baking with kids this summer!
 One of the items Engineer and I like to bake is our own version of chocolate croissants.
 They’re an easy treat to make on a lazy Sunday morning.
 I have had this “recipe” since before I was on Pinterest, so I wasn’t sure at first where I’d found it.
 It finally came to me yesterday — an old Real Simple magazine.
 I looked it up online and found this link to their “Easy Chocolate Croissants”.

 Usually Engineer likes to help when I make this, but he and Snoopy were into making a special train track instead.
 So I was on my own!
-The ingredients I used were
+Here are the ingredients I used (I may get commissions for purchases made through links in this post):

 - can of crescent rolls